mattroberts297/genetic-programming-in-scala/README.md

 ### Generating a population of programs

 In GP, the leafs of an AST, whether they be constants or variables, are referred to as the terminal set.
 The branches whether they be unary, binary or some other arity function are referred to as the function set.
-So, using the AST defined above we can create the following terminal and functional sets:
+Using the AST defined above the following terminal and functional sets can be created:

 ```scala
 val terminalSet = IndexedSeq(Var('x)) ++ 1f.to(5f, 1f).map(Con)
 val functionSet = IndexedSeq(Add, Sub, Div, Mul)
 ```

-With these sets it's possible to grow an AST of some arbitrary depth `depth`.
+With these sets it's possible to generate an AST of some arbitrary depth `depth`.
 The simplest way to do this is to create a `full` tree.
 The algorithm is reasonably simple.
 If the depth has been reached then return a random terminal from the terminal set.
 Otherwise return a random function passing the result of the next recursion as it's argument(s).
 Here is a method that does that:

 ```scala
 def full(